torond/torond.github.io/blog.md

 title: "Blog"
 permalink: /blog
 ---
 Hey there!
-Thanks for checking out my blog.
-Currently, this is a simple mirror of a Telegram channel documenting my cycling tour from Leipzig, Germany to Cork, Ireland.
-Currently, I haven't implemented any type of image galleries so posts can be quite long.
-I'll change that some time down the road.
-Also, I'll be updating this page whenever I have access to a desktop computer, so the next update will be some time after I have arrived in Cork.
+When I cycled to Ireland from July to September 2022 I kept a blog in a Telegram channel.
-In the meantime, check out the Telegram channel for frequent updates: [https://t.me/+5E1wU-ja1r4wNTMy](https://t.me/+5E1wU-ja1r4wNTMy)
+This is a mirror of that channel for people who don't have access to Telegram.
 Stay awesome! :)
 David